lue-bird/game_jam_gleam_2025_entry/README.md

 -------

 ### development: consider
-- add intro "cinematic" of lucy falling out of the sky
 - background planets, shooting stars (higher up), and maybe trees at the bottom
 - no idea how: optimize